madschristensen99/sharknadoCash/README.md

 - Connects to Monero stagenet node
 - Verifies transaction details using the Monero wallet
 - Provides verification endpoints for the bridge

-## 🧩 Key Components

-### 💎 SyntheticMonero (sXMR) Token

-A collateral-backed synthetic asset that tracks the price of Monero (XMR).
-Features include:

-- Minting sXMR by depositing collateral
-- Burning sXMR to redeem collateral
-- Collateralization ratio management
-- Integration with Pyth price oracle for XMR/USD price feeds

-### 🔄 MoneroSwap

-A contract that enables 1:1 swaps between sXMR and real XMR.
-The process works as follows:

-1. Alice locks her sXMR in the contract, specifying her Monero address
-2. Bob pays Alice's Monero address with real XMR
-3. Bob provides proof of this payment using vLayer Web Proofs and in doing so claims the locked sXMR from the contract

 ### ✅ MoneroNodeVerifier